Written by Fahry Slatter – AIYA’s Handsome Blog Editor

 There you have it.
 Now, when someone bring these words up, you can intellectually respond and provide the appropriate response.
 What we can learn from this is that communication is complicated.
 We have to be careful what words we use and when we use these words, because context matters.
 A word that can be antagonistic can sometimes be playful, and a word that originally has a positive meaning, can be perceived as negative if used incorrectly.

 Hello there cheeky lads and lasses.
-I help explain the news, rather than report them.
-The goal of my articles is so that you walk away with more value and knowledge on the subject after reading them.
+I help explain the news, and provide context.
+The goal of my articles is so that you walk away with more value and knowledge on the subject after every read.